 Alameda County Technical Advisory Committee (ACTAC)

 The Alameda CTC executive director chairs the ACTAC, the technical advisory committee to the Alameda CTC.
 Members provide technical expertise, analysis and recommendations related to transportation planning, programming and funding.
 ACTAC is comprised of:

-ACTAC generally meets on the first Tuesday of every month from 1:30 to 3:30 p.m. at the Alameda CTC offices.
+ACTAC generally meets on the Thursday prior to the second Monday of every month from 1:30 to 3:30 p.m. at the Alameda CTC offices.
 Meetings are open to the public.

 Bicycle and Pedestrian Advisory Committee (BPAC)

-BPAC generally meets on the second Thursday of the month from 5:30 to 7:30 p.m. at the Alameda CTC offices.
+BPAC generally meets quarterly on the second Thursday of the month from 5:30 to 7:30 p.m. at the Alameda CTC offices.
 Meetings are open to the public.

 Independent Watchdog Committee (IWC)

 The CWC, listed in the 2000 Measure B Expenditure Plan, makes sure Measure B tax dollars are improving transportation in Alameda County, as promised to voters.
 The CWC scrutinizes all Measure B expenditures and reports directly to the public each year on these expenditures (see the most recent CWC Annual Report).
 All 17 members must be Alameda County residents and are appointed for a two-year term, as follows: